julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   At this point you are almost ready to run the whole kit and caboodle.
-But first pull the relevant docker images to make this easier for the subequent `docker-compose' command.
+But first pull the relevant docker images to make this easier for the subsequent `docker-compose' command.

   ,----